dontnod/web-app-starter/client/README.md

 A comprehensive suite of React UI components that enhance UI development efficiency, similar to Bootstrap.

 ## openapi-fetch / openapi-typescript ([documentation](https://github.com/drwpow/openapi-typescript))
 Type-safe fetch client that generates TypeScript types from static [OpenAPI](https://spec.openapis.org/oas/latest.html) schemas using Node.js.
 It ensures type safety when consuming the .NET API.
 The  **openapi.json** file is created during the build phase of `DNE.Todo.API` and is located at `/service/DNE.Todo.API/bin/Debug/net8.0/openapi.json`.
-The `yarn api:generate:dev` command then generates `src/api/todo-schema.d.ts` from this file.
+The `npm run api:generate:dev` command then generates `src/api/todo-schema.d.ts` from this file.

 ## react-hook-form ([documentation](https://react-hook-form.com/))
 Provides efficient and flexible form management in React, supporting form validation, nested forms, array forms, and more.